KidPudel/android-starter-kit/Android/flow.md

 # Flow

-instead of a fariable we have function trigger flow, that will return `Flow`
+instead of a variable we have function trigger flow, that will return `Flow`
 We **have to construct flow** with a `flow` builder, inside which we have a **_coroutine scope_**

 ```kotlin